mekline/MakeMetasforStims/ontology sketch.md

 int NParticipants - how many participants are there?

-- list ParticipantIDs - Unique id for each (should have length = NParticipants) e.g. {Actor1, chair}
+- list ParticipantIDs - Unique id for each (should have length = NParticipants)

 - list ParticipantRoles - Role of each of the participants e.g. {Agent, Patient}